GENERAL

 The image on the back view of the calculator shows the functions of the keys in the calculator's built-in text editor (ED) mode.
 For example, in the text editor, the USER button acts as a left arrow key to move the cursor one character position to the left and SHIFT followed by USER acts as a page left key to move the cursor 12 character positions to the left.
 For more details about the built-in editor, please refer to the HP-41CX owner's manual (see G2).

-^ &rarr Up Arrow
+^ → Up Arrow

-£ &rarr Sigma
+£ → Sigma

-~ &rarr Not Equal
+~ → Not Equal

-\ &rarr Angle
+\ → Angle

-Return &rarr R/S
+Return → R/S

-editor on my computer than on my device.
-Is there a way to create a program file on the computer and transfer
+C7.
+I want to enter a large program into the calculator.
+It would be easier to do this using a text editor on my computer than on my device.
+Is there a way to create a program file on the computer and transfer it to the calculator?

-Yes, starting with version 1.5, i41CX+ supports downloading programs in the same text format that it emails them.
-Therefore, you can create/edit programs on your favorite text editor on your computer and then place the file with a .TXT or .txt extension on a web server and then download it into i41CX+ using the "Download from URL..." feature.
+One way is to create/edit programs on your favorite text editor on your computer and then place the file with a .TXT or .txt extension on a web server and then download it into i41CX+ using the "Download from URL..." feature.
 RAW format is also supported so you can also use the User-Code File Converter that is available at The Museum of HP Calculators to convert existing HP-41CX programs in various formats into a RAW file that you can then download into i41CX+.

 If you don't have access to a web server or simply want to download standard modules, the simplest way to do so is as follows.

-- Tap one of the module ports.
+• Tap one of the module ports.

-- Select the "Download from URL..." picker item.
+• Select the "Download from URL..." item.

-- Enter http://hp41.org/mod into the URL field (or accept the pre-entered URL if you hadn't previously edited it).
+• Enter http://www.hp41.org/mod into the URL field (or accept the pre-entered URL if you hadn't previously edited it).

-- Tap the "Download" button.
+• Tap the "Download" button.

-- Wait ;-) ...
+• Wait ;-) ...

-- Assuming that hp41.org is online (they do go down occasionally for maintenance), after the download completes you will have the vast majority of modules ever created for the HP-41 in your device, including the Advantage Pac, Financial Pac, etc. If you're curious, you can see the list of available modules by accessing the above URL with your browser (that way you will also know whether hp41.org is online at the moment).
+• Assuming that hp41.org is online (they do go down occasionally for maintenance), after the download completes you will have the vast majority of modules ever created for the HP-41 in your device, including the Advantage Pac, Financial Pac, etc. If you're curious, you can see the list of available modules by accessing the above URL with your browser (that way you will also know whether hp41.org is online at the moment).

 Warren Furlow has kindly created a programs repository of all the programs available at The HP-41 Archive Website for i41CX+ users.
 Due to the very large number of programs that are available, we recommend that users first look at the index file and choose the program(s) to download into i41CX+.

-Overlays can be downloaded similarly by tapping the overlay holder clip button with the i41CX+ logo
+Overlays can be downloaded similarly by tapping the overlay holder clip button with the i41CX+ logo and using the "Download from URL..." feature. i41CX+ recognizes files with .PNG/.png extensions as overlay files.

-An alternative way to import an item into i41CX+ is to email the item to yourself, copy the item in the Mail application on your device, and then use the "Import from clipboard..." item in the "Load Data" or overlay picker to save the clipboard contents onto your device.
+Another alternative is to copy the item from an application (e.g. Mail) on your device, and then use the "Import from clipboard..." item in the "Load" or overlay picker to import the clipboard contents into i41CX+.
 You can then load the item using the appropriate picker.

 First of all, it is important to note that the overlays behave just like physical overlays.
 They do not automatically modify the functions of the keys in USER mode.
 In general, the USER mode key assignments must be explicitly made by the user using the ASN function.
 Some specialized modules can change the behavior of the keys.
 In fact, some modules drastically alter the behavior of the calculator itself.
 However, loading overlays in i41CX+ does not have such effects.
 The keyboard overlays are meant to help the user remember either what functions have been assigned to which keys and/or what functions keys invoke while running a program.